Skip to content

 Learn how to express yourself through collage with no more need for paint or brushes!
 This is a an eco-friendly, mindful and impressionistic form of art that will inspire you to have a go.

-helen norman collage of resturant with red parasols helen norman collage of sheep with lambs in field helen norman collage of cockerel helen norman collage of shop front with red and white awning helen norman stood in front of framed collage pictures
+helen norman collage red room with table and two chairs helen norman collage looking down a street with church spire in background helen norman collage of cockerel helen norman collage two little girls facing out to sea helen norman stood in front of framed collage pictures

 The classes are suitable for complete beginners and also for those with more artistic backgrounds.
 All materials will be supplied for the first lesson then you will be guided as to what is available from the Pegasus Shop.
 During the course we will explore the various different ways of using newsprint to achieve your final collages.